-The enrolling open space contains 73.46 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
-Credit for this category is recommended.
+Both enrolling sections of the property contain more than 65% native forest cover which is more forest cover than required by county regulation for this property.
+Credit for this category is recommended for all parcels.

-Bonus categories
+Bonus category

-Additional surface water quality buffer
+• Additional surface water quality buffer

-The property contains a significant forested wetland, most likely Category II under low impact, in the center of the property.
-As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 150 feet.
-In order to be eligible for this category, the participating land must provide a buffer greater than two times that required (or 300 feet) for three points to be awarded or provide a buffer greater than three times that required (or 450 feet) for five points to be awarded.
-The owners are providing a buffer of native vegetation to the west of this wetland that averages 500 feet in width, which is more than three times the buffer required.
+The property contains a portion Boxley Creek, Type F waters, running just north of SE Edgewick Road through parcels -9110, -9073 and- 9151.
+There is also a forested wetland, likely Class III under moderate impact, just to the south of the residence on parcels -9013, -9073 and -9154.
+As required by county code (KCC 21A24.358.C and 21A.24.325.B), the buffer width required for Type F waters is 165 feet and the buffer width required for this type of wetland is 60 feet.
+In order to be eligible for this category, the participating land must provide a buffer greater than two times that required (or 330 feet for the stream and 120 feet for the wetland) for three points to be awarded or provide a buffer greater than three times that required (or 495 feet for the stream and 180 feet for the wetland) for five points to be awarded.

+The owner is providing a buffer of native vegetation to the north of this stream that averages more than 600 feet in width, which is more than three times the buffer required.
+The owner is providing a qualifying buffer of native vegetation to the south of this wetland that averages more than 400 feet in width, which is more than six times the buffer required.
 Credit for this category is therefore recommended at the five point award level.
+Credit for this category is recommended for all parcels except -9150.